-LOVING LOUDON: Of all the tracks on the NASCAR circuit, New Hampshire Motor Speedway has always been a good one for William Byron.
-Making his third start at the 1.058-mile oval on Sunday in the No. 24 Liberty University Chevrolet Camaro ZL1 1LE, Byron's two previous Cup Series starts both resulted in top-15 finishes.
-In fact, with an average finish of 13th, NHMS is Byron’s second-best track based on average finish.
+LOVIN’ LOUDON: Of all the tracks on the NASCAR circuit, New Hampshire Motor Speedway has always been a good one for Byron.
+He has three previous Cup Series starts under his belt at the 1.058-mile oval, all resulting in top-15 finishes.
+In fact, with an average finish of 12.33, NHMS is Byron’s second-best track based on average finishes.

-WELCOME BACK, LIBERTY U: Last appearing on the No. 24 Chevrolet Camaro ZL1 1LE earlier this month at Indianapolis Motor Speedway, Byron once again will carry the traditional red and white flames of Liberty University on board his car for Sunday’s race at New Hampshire Motor Speedway.
-Liberty University is in its sixth season of sponsoring the 22-year-old driver dating back to his time in the late model ranks.
-Liberty has been Training Champions for Christ since it was founded in 1971.
+LIBERTY U IS BACK: Byron will climb behind the wheel of the No. 24 Liberty University Chevrolet Camaro ZL1 1LE this weekend when the Cup Series takes on New Hampshire Motor Speedway Sunday.
+Redesigned for the 2021 season, the new paint scheme features a white base with navy flames and red accents, allowing the Liberty University No. 24 to stand out on track.
+Liberty University has a long history with Byron starting back in 2014 in the late model ranks.
+The school has been Training Champions for Christ since it was founded in 1971.
 Located in the mountains of Central Virginia, Liberty is a liberal arts institution with 17 colleges and schools that offers more than 600 degree programs from the certificate to the doctoral level, on campus and online.
-Working on an undergraduate degree in business communications, Byron is in his junior year at Liberty University through its online program.
+Working on an undergraduate degree in communications, Byron is in his junior year at Liberty University through its online program.

 HEADING HOME: Traveling to New England for this Sunday’s Cup Series race, one crew member of the No. 24 team calls New Hampshire Motor Speedway his home track.
 Car chief Tyler Jones, who has been a member of the No. 24 crew since 2019, hails from South Royalton, Vermont, less than 100 miles northwest of “The Magic Mile.”